Saturday July 14th through Sunday July 22nd 2018

 We are delighted to host our fourth Rigdzin Düpa Drubchen at PPI this year, with Jigme Tromge Rinpoche serving as Vajra Master.
 A drubchen (‘great accomplishment’) consists of 8-10 days of practice as a group, and when undertaken with altruistic motivation is traditionally considered to bring considerable benefits, such as reducing mental afflictions, restoring broken spiritual commitments, and establishing auspicious conditions for peace, harmony and further spiritual progress — both for oneself and on a much broader scale.
 Guru Rinpoche said that anyone who sincerely engages in a drubchen will gain the same benefits as practising for three years in a solitary retreat.

 The Rigdzin Düpa sadhana belongs to the Longchen Nyingthig (Heart Essence of the Great Expanse) cycle, which relates primarily to the teachings of Dzogchen.
+This sadhana is the Inner Guru practice of the Peaceful Male Vidyadhara sadhanas which contain Outer, Inner, Secret and Innermost Secret Guru practices.
 This cycle was bestowed upon Jigme Lingpa (1729-1798) through a series of three visions he had of the great master Longchen Rabjampa (1308-1363), and was soon propagated throughout Tibet, becoming one of the most influential lineages of the Nyingma tradition that continues to this day.

-His Eminence Chagdud Tulku Rinpoche received transmission of the Longchen Nyingthig cycle from both Khenpo Dorje and Tromge Tulku Arig, and practised it extensively during the years that he lived and traveled in Asia, while Jigme Tromge Rinpoche in turn received the transmission from his father Chagdud Rinpoche and from Khenpo Ngagchung.
+His Eminence Chagdud Tulku Rinpoche received transmission of the Longchen Nyingthig cycle from both Khenpo Dorje and Tromge Tulku Arig, and practised it extensively during the years that he lived and traveled in Asia.
+Jigme Tromge Rinpoche received the transmission from his father Chagdud Rinpoche and from Khenpo Ngagchung.

-ATTENDANCE: Partial attendance is possible, but you MUST notify us to ensure that you are within the boundaries list, otherwise you will not be able to participate.
-Those who stay for the whole drubchen will have priority in choosing accommodations.
+ATTENDANCE: Partial attendance is possible, but you MUST notify us by July 1st to ensure that your name is included on the boundaries list, otherwise you will not be able to participate.

-TEXTS: Participants will need Rigdzin Dupa, Galaxy of Heartdrops, Knowing One Liberates All, Red Vajrasattva Kangwas and Supplementary Protectors, all of which will be available for sale at PPI’s Lotus Light store.
+TEXTS NEEDED: Rigdzin Dupa, Galaxy of Heartdrops, Knowing One Liberates All, Red Vajrasattva Kangwas and Supplementary Protectors.
+All texts will be available for sale on site.

-COSTS: Prices for the whole retreat include accommodations as selected, and three meals a day.
-Meals will be simple, vegetarian dishes with gluten-free and dairy-free options per advance request.
-Prices go up $5 per event day after June 21st!
+COSTS: Include accommodations as selected and three meals a day.
+Vegetarian meals are offered with gluten-free and dairy-free options per advance request.

 (2 twins or 1 double/queen)